 Construction projects are complex endeavors that involve numerous stakeholders, extensive planning, and substantial financial investments.
 Given the inherent risks associated with construction projects, stakeholders must mitigate potential liabilities through insurance policies tailored to the industry's unique needs.
-Two commonly utilized insurance policies in the construction sector are Contractor's All Risk (CAR) and Erection All Risk (EAR) policies.
+Two commonly utilized insurance policies in the construction sector are Contractor's All Risk (CAR) and Erection All Risk (EAR) Policies.
 While both aim to provide coverage for construction-related risks, they differ significantly in their scope, coverage, and applicability.
 Understanding the distinctions between CAR and ear insurance policies is essential for construction professionals to ensure adequate protection against potential losses.

 Before looking into the differences between a CAR policy and ear insurance policy, let’s have a brief idea about them.